dannkkie/tic-tac-toe/README.md

 -   Clone or download(zip) this project [from github](https://github.com/dannkkie/tic-tac-toe) using git clone https://github.com/dannkkie/tic-tac-toe

 ### Playing Instructions
+NOTE: for those on the live demo click run button otherwise for those using local environment continue with instructions below:

 - 	Open a terminal window and go to game folder (cd ../tic-tac-toe/)
 -   Run the game, using command: bin/main